Last updated on

-Halloween parties haunt boys and girls, but lots of kids seem to be fascinated by the ideas found in the macabre celebrations…so (discordant organ music begins) the theme continues.
+Halloween parties haunt, but lots of kids seem to be fascinated by the ideas found in the macabre celebrations…so (discordant organ music begins) the theme continues.
 It was a dark and gloomy night when One Sweet Girl, AKA Julie, laid out a Halloween graveyard dessert table—that sparkles!
+And Halloween activities that delight!

 Decorations in an unusual color combination of black, purple, magenta, acid green and orange are somehow spooky and bright, all at the same time.